Zhang-pchao/plumed-feedstock/README.md

-My example of updating plumed-feedstock
+An instance of updating the Plumed version within the DeePMD-kit Conda environment:

 DeePMD-kit is available with conda.
 Install Anaconda, Miniconda, or miniforge first.
 You can refer to DeepModeling conda [FAQ](https://docs.deepmodeling.com/faq/conda.html) for how to setup a conda environment.